-The Liberal Democratic Party of Japan(LDP) has controlled the government for over sixty years, excluding brief interruption in 1993 and 2009.
+In Japan, the Liberal Democratic Party of Japan(LDP) has controlled the government for over sixty years, excluding brief interruption in 1993 and 2009.
 LDP reassumed power in 2012 led by reelected Prime Minister Shinzo Abe.
-Under the second Abe administration, signs of eroding democracy including forcible passage of bills, a rapid declines in global press freedom rankings, and disregard for democratic procedures apparently at odds with the LDP’s previous approach to one-party predominance have begun to emerge.
+Under the second Abe administration, signs of eroding democracy including forcible passage of bills, a rapid declines in global press freedom rankings, and disregard for democratic procedures apparently at odds with the LDP’s previous approach have begun to emerge.
 The Abe Administration does not, however, conform to the typical model of eroding democracy outlined in “How Democracies Die.”
-Abe is neither a populist nor a political outsider; rather, he is a clear embodiment of the Japanese political elite.
+Abe is neither a populist nor a political outsider; rather, he is a clear embodiment of the Japanese political elite (his grand father was the PM and his father was also a minister).
 This raises the question: what has enabled him to erode Japan’s democratic system?
 One plausible answer involves Abe’s unprecedented seizing of authority over personnel matters while maintaining existing policymaking structure.

 The source of LDP’s predominance in the twentieth century was the so-called “Iron Triangle”: an alliance between “Zoku” the lobbying lawmakers, rural interest groups, and Japan’s strong bureaucracy[i].
 This system had contributed to rapid post-war reconstruction and miraculous economic growth.
 However, its side effects included corruption, inflexible policymaking processes, and sectionalism that weakened the PM’s political leadership.
 In addition, demographic changes followed by rapid urbanization had weakened rural interest groups’ roles in supporting LDP.
 Facing decline, LDP sought to reform its policymaking procedures by weakening the bureaucracy and transferring its decision-making authority to the PM.
 When the opposition party, the Democratic Party of Japan(DPJ) once came to power in 2009, it implemented similar political reforms, establishing a “politician-led” agenda.
 Nevertheless, DPJ devoted too much effort to its “scrap and build” approach to the existing policymaking system and its reforms finally stuck at the deadlock.

 After his 2013 reelection, Prime Minister Abe sought to weaken bureaucratic influence over government function by exerting authority over government personnel.
-Simply assuming the power to shuffle personnel did not require major reform of the political system, even though it contributed substantially to the centralization of power in the hands of the PM.
+Mere assumption of the power to shuffle personnel matters did not require major reform of the political system, even though it contributed substantially to the centralization of power in the hands of the PM.
 By adopting this strategy, Abe succeeded in appointing a great number of official personnel that mostly follow Abe’s instruction.